| Melbourne — loading...

 The Best Date Night in Richmond

 Richmond is a surprisingly strong date night suburb.
 It’s got the variety — you can go cheap and cheerful or full fine dining without leaving the postcode.
-It’s got the atmosphere — Swan Street buzzes, Bridge Road has romance tucked between the shops, and the quieter side streets offer intimacy if you know where to look.
+It’s got the atmosphere — Swan Street hums with energy, Bridge Road has romance tucked between the shops, and the quieter side streets offer intimacy if you know where to look.
 And crucially, it’s got escape routes.
 If the date’s going badly, you’re one train stop from the CBD and plausible deniability.

 Here’s where to take someone you actually like in 2026.